Our commitment to your privacy

 Do we disclose personal information to third-party entities overseas?

-No personal information gathered for the purpose of the service will be stored outside Australia.
+No personal data gathered for the purpose of the service will be stored outside Australia.

-We engage third-party organisations (including service providers) to be able to provide our services.
-Some of these organisations and/or service providers with whom we have contractual agreements with may provide their services from overseas locations.
-In order to effectively deliver our services to you, we may need to disclose some or all of your personal information to these providers.
+Some of said organisations and/or service providers with whom we have contractual agreements with may provide their services from overseas locations.
+In order to effectively deliver our services to you, we may need to make accessible some or all of your personal information to said entities.

 Also, we may engage the services of third parties located overseas who provide us with the tools to communicate with you in an effective manner, including ingoing and outgoing emails and tickets.